-No exceptional cultural resources eligible under criteria considerations (a) through (g) have been located or recorded in the project area (NPS, 1998; United States, 1991:2).
+No exceptional cultural resources eligible under criteria considerations (a) through (g) were located or recorded in the project area (NPS, 1998; United States, 1991:2).
 The Mormon Row Historic District (MRHD), listed on the NRHP since 1996-1997, has been periodically revisited for historic preservation, maintenance, surveys, and inventories, e.g. National Park Service Cultural Landscapes Inventory 1999: Mormon Row Historic District (Grand Teton National Park [GRTE], 2006[1999]).
 The same holds true for the Luther Taylor Historic District (LTHD; 48TE1160; cf. Ford, 2016), Hunter-Hereford Historic District (HHHD; 48TE1636), Aspen Ridge Historic District (ARHD; 48TE1162), and McCollister Residential Complex Historic District also known as Crystal Springs Historic District (CSHD; 48TE1169).
 Structures already listed on the NRHP were not resurveyed in 2016, though discrete portions of the MRHD were re-visited and updated, e.g. the "swimming pool," structural evidence of the school and church.
 Prior to 2016, the extensive irrigation network which crosses the landscape had not been specifically surveyed for water control features or other cultural resources, so representative portions of the irrigation ditches were visited and documented in the summer of 2016.
 Numerous relict water control features were located by this method.

-In total 367 newly identified cultural resources were located during pedestrian survey between June 6 and August 10, 2016 by William Schroeder, resources which must also be evaluated as to whether they are contributing or non-contributing elements to a potentially larger Mormon Row National Historic District site boundary or deserve recordation and recommendation as stand-alone resources, multiple properties, or entirely separate historic districts (in progress).
-A Doctoral Dissertation proposal is in progress with the Anthropology Department at the University of Montana and will ideally result in a journal publication and/or book based on the results of this methodological inquiry and the data collected in the summers of 2016 and 2017 while the author was in residence at the UW-NPS Research Station.
-Funding requests and proposals are in progress as well, e.g. the Boyd Evison Research Fellowship, and will ideally help complete the fieldwork and analysis necessary to take this survey, inventory, and PhD Dissertation research to the next level.
+In total 58 newly identified cultural resource sites were located during pedestrian survey between June 6 and August 10, 2016 by William Schroeder, resources which have been be evaluated as to whether they are contributing or non-contributing elements to a potentially larger Mormon Row National Historic District site boundary or deserve recordation and recommendation as stand-alone resources, multiple properties, or entirely (Schroeder, in progress).
+A Doctoral Dissertation proposal is in progress with the Anthropology Department at the University of Montana and will ideally result in a journal publication and/or book based on the results of this methodological inquiry and the data collected in the summers of 2016 and 2017 while the author was in residence at the UW-NPS AMK Research Station.